TimeBandit/good-morning/README.md

 Under `settings > secrets`, define the following

-- `CHANNEL_ID_DEV` : the Slack channel that a message will be posted to by the pipeline on push
+- `CHANNEL_ID_DEV` : the Slack channel that a message will be posted to by the pipeline 'on' push.
+This can me a test channel.
-- `CHANNEL_ID_PROD`: the Slack channel that you daily messages will be posted to each morning
+- `CHANNEL_ID_PROD`: the Slack channel that your daily message will be posted to each morning.
-- `USER_TOKEN`: you Slack user token
+- `USER_TOKEN`: your Slack user token.

 ## Usage

-To modify the automatic shedule, modify [schedule.js.yml](.github/workflows/schedule.js.yml)
+To modify the automatic shedule, edit [schedule.js.yml](.github/workflows/schedule.js.yml)

 ## Contributing